 If you’re anything like me and NEED your sweet treats then these bite-size keto cheesecakes are calling your name.

-The best part is that these are no-bake keto cheesecake fat bombs, making it a breeze to make.
+The best part is that these are no-bake keto cheesecake fat bombs, making them a breeze to make.

 If you’ve been hesitant to try fat bombs because you’re afraid you won’t like the taste, fear not because if you like cheesecake, you’re going to love this recipe.